Alice Wong (activist): Career and impact

+Wong's work with Long Covid advocacy, including her viral #PodSaveJon campaign, was credited with catalyzing Senator Bernie Sanders to host the first Senate hearing on Long Covid, the first time he had ever mentioned Long Covid publicly.

 In 2022, Wong authored a memoir, Year of the Tiger: An Activist's Life.
 In a Washington Post review, Anna Leahy said that in Wong's writing, "incisive critiques, humor, practicality and optimism become compellingly inseparable."
 In a review for the Los Angeles Review of Books, Laura Mauldin called Wong "at once brilliant and accessible—a storyteller above all—and a leader who knows she has to say what needs to be said, and then rest."

 In December 2023 with Jane Shi and Leah Lakshmi Piepzna-Samarasinha, Wong cofounded Crips for eSims for Gaza, a disabled-led crowdfunding effort raising over three million dollars to support phone and internet access for Palestinians in Gaza during the Gaza genocide amid the Gaza war.

+Wong also funded a Long Covid birding club in the San Francisco Bay Area called the Spoonbill Club, started by Pulitzer-Prize winning science writer and Long Covid advocate Ed Yong.

+In 2024, Wong founded a journalistic series with The Sick Times, titled The Color of Long Covid, featuring stories from people living with Long Covid.

 Wong also played a fictionalized version of herself on the second season of the Netflix adult animated sitcom, Human Resources.

+After her death, Making Contact republished work from an episode Wong produced in 2015, titling it "Disability Visibility: Celebrating the Voice of Alice Wong."

 Personal life and death

 Wong resided with her parents for many years before moving into an apartment of her own in San Francisco, where she lived with her cats Bert and Ernie beginning in 2024.

 Wong died of an infection in a San Francisco hospital, on November 14, 2025, at the age of 51.
 Her final message, shared by her friend Sandy Ho, included reflections on her life and hopes for the future of the disability community, saying she believed it will "light the way".
 She concluded: "Don't let the bastards grind you down.
 I love you all."